OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 While $1.5 billion annually is significantly less than $20 billion annually, accepting such a sum will be in Apple's best financial interest.

 Given that we believe Apple's expenditure into Safari/WebKit (estimated by us at $300-400 million annually) is significantly lower than Google’s expenditure into Blink/Chromium (estimated at between $1 and $2 billion annually), it is clear that this is more than enough to cover Apple's browser expenses.
-Apple also has significant external motivations to continue to fund Safari to at least its current level of expenditure, Safari is a key part of Apple's branding and would be revenue positive.
+Apple also has significant external motivations to continue to fund Safari to at least its current level of expenditure, as Safari is a key part of Apple's branding and would be revenue positive.
 With iOS being opened up to third-party browser competition in the EU, UK, Australia, Japan (and possibly even the United States), pressure to invest is likely to increase, not decrease.

-That is, it seems likely that canceling the Apple-Google deal will not significantly reduce Apple's investment in either Safari or WebKit, nor have Apple submitted any evidence suggesting that it would.
+That is, it seems likely that canceling the Apple-Google deal by itself will not significantly reduce Apple's investment in either Safari or WebKit, nor have Apple submitted any evidence suggesting that it would.

 But, let's assume that cutting this deal would have severe repercussions to Safari’s financing.
 Even in that case, the most the DOJ should grant Apple, is that Google is only allowed to purchase 5% of the default on iOS and macOS, and there should be a clause that 95%+ of those funds must be spent on Safari and WebKit.
 Such a remedy would actually increase Safari’s budget.